The visible spectrum and colour

 The eye and TV screens (from a physics point of view)

 The eye and the brain work together when see light from objects viewed around us.
 Different cone cells at the back of the eye in the retina can detect red, green and blue light photons - all these visible light photons have sufficient energy to trigger a tiny electrical impulse that goes to the brain.
 When all three types of cell (RGB cones) are triggered we see white.
 Combinations of the cell responses create signals to the brain which it interprets into all the colours we see.

 Colour television uses the properties of primary colours.
 In a TV (and computer) screen there are three electron guns that hit a sort of paint called a phosphor.
 When hit by electrons the phosphors glow red, green or blue.
 The screen consists of thousands of pixels each containing a set of the three phosphors.
 By making these three phosphors glow at different intensities (brightness) they create the illusion of all the colours you experience when viewing the screen.

 Visible Light Filters and the colour of objects subjected to a variety of colours

-Colour filters are translucent because they only some light to come through, but the image is not distorted.
+Colour filters are so called because they only let some light wavelengths through, but the image is not distorted.